Jaxelr/Nancy.Metadata.OpenApi/README.md

 }
 ```

-You could optionally if the information is needed add Contact, License and External Docs information:
+You could optionally, if the information is needed, add Contact, License and External Docs information:

 ``` c#
 public class DocsModule : OpenApiDocsModuleBase //We must inherit from the OpenApiDocsModuleBase